-To pursue its goal, the fund generally invests in stocks that are included in the MSCI EAFE® Index.
-It is the fund's policy that under normal circumstances it will invest at least 80% of its net assets (including, for this purpose, any borrowings for investment purposes) in these stocks; typically, the actual percentage is considerably higher.
+It is the fund's policy that, under normal circumstances, it will invest at least 80% of its net assets (including, for this purpose, any borrowings for investment purposes) in stocks included in the index, including depositary receipts representing securities of the index; which may be in the form of American Depositary receipts (ADRs), Global Depositary receipts (GDRs) and European Depositary receipts (EDRs).
 The fund will notify its shareholders at least 60 days before changing this policy.

-The fund generally will seek to replicate the performance of the index by giving the same weight to a given stock as the index does.
-However, when the investment adviser believes it is in the best interest of the fund, such as to avoid purchasing odd-lots (i.e., purchasing less than the usual number of shares traded for a security), for tax considerations, or to address liquidity considerations with respect to a stock, the investment adviser may cause the fund's weighting of a stock to be more or less than the index's weighting of the stock.
 The fund may sell securities that are represented in the index in anticipation of their removal from the index, or buy securities that are not yet represented in the index in anticipation of their addition to the index.
 The fund does not hedge its exposure to foreign currencies.
 However, the fund may use forward contracts to lock in exchange rates for the portfolio securities purchased or sold, but awaiting settlement.
 These transactions establish a rate of exchange that can be expected to be received upon settlement of the securities.